dxw/playbook/src/user-research/choosing-and-using-research-methods.md

 And we always consider a team’s level of experience with user research.
 So we may prefer simpler methods like interviews and usability testing that the team can easily understand and join in with.

-This guide lists our favourite books, articles and videos for different research methods.
-Provides links to any tools and templates we have created.
-Along with good examples from previous projects.
+This guide lists our favourite books, articles and videos on the different research methods we use.
+In future we aim to add links to any tools and templates we have created, along with good examples from previous projects.

 ## Human centred research and design
 At dxw, we follow human centred design practices to [start with people and their needs](/who-we-are/#start-with-people-and-their-needs).